-Garden borders and beds created with attention to layers (taller plants in back stepping down to medium and then shorter plants) as well as a mix of evergreen and deciduous plants have a three-dimensional effect that not only looks great, but also ensures that the garden has legs over a longer season.
+Garden borders and beds created with attention to layers.
+(Taller plants in back stepping down to medium and then shorter plants.)
+As well as a mix of evergreen and deciduous plants.
+This has a three-dimensional effect that looks great and also ensures the garden has legs over a longer season.

-Every layer matters, but the middle layer is likely to be the one that draws the most attention as it is typically at eye level.
-This is your moment, your opportunity, to use all of those wonderful plants distinguished by loads of colorful blooms or foliage, and those that have stellar textures or forms.
+Every layer matters.
+Although the middle layer is likely to be the one that draws the attention as it's typically at eye level.
+This is your moment, your opportunity, to use all of those wonderful plants.
+Distinguished by loads of colorful blooms or foliage, and those that have stellar textures or forms.

-Conventionally speaking, the optimal way to maximize the impact of the middle layer is to use evergreens in the center or in groups depending on the length of your border, and then flank the ends with more evergreens.
+Conventionally speaking, the optimal way to maximize the impact of the middle layer is to use evergreens in the center.
+Or, in groups depending on the length of your border, and then flank the ends with more evergreens.
 This ensures you have something green and lush to look at when the deciduous shrubs are done for the season.
 The rhythm and movement this creates is a never-fail landscaper designer’s trick for building a brilliant border.
 Of course, this is your garden and a different configuration might work better depending on the plants and the site.
-The good thing about container-grown plants is that you can lay them out, move them around, and play until you find what works.
+The good thing about container-grown plants is that you can lay them out and move them around.
+Then play until you find what works.

-Building a border may seem challenging at the start, but just applying a bit of design math can turn you into a pro in no time.
-To help get you started, we've assembled a selection of plants that are the ideal size and scale for the middle layer (3′ to 5′ depending on the actual site and dimensions of the border) and broken them down by groups of zones and then by evergreen and deciduous.
+Building a border may seem challenging at the start.
+However, just applying a bit of design math can turn you into a pro in no time.
+To help you start, we've assembled a selection of plants that have ideal size and scale for a middle layer.
+(3′ to 5′ depending on the actual site and dimensions of the border.)
+We broke them down by groups of zones and then by evergreen and deciduous.
 If you have a specific challenge or need more advice, please do leave a comment below.

-While there are no hard and fast rules, try for one evergreen shrub for every two deciduous shrubs in a border.
+- While there are no hard rules, try for one evergreen shrub for every two deciduous shrubs in a border.
 For example if your border needs 10 middle layer shrubs that would be about 4 evergreens and 6 deciduous.